epeake/GPU-Gram-Scan/README.md

 try som more. realize it is affected by the number of threads per block.

 try some more. realized that parameter for num-threads that we were passing to the kernels was actually incorrect, it was array size/2 rounded up but should have been upper_bount / 2

+find areas that needed to be sped up. saw little to gain with parallelizing centering but low hanging fruit 1.7 ms -> 1.2 ms for 1 million points.  find relevant 2ms but not really parallelizable so skip

+realize that should be using intrinsics